hashicorp/terraform-website/content/source/docs/extend/how-terraform-works.html.md

 ---
 layout: "extend"
-page_title: "Plugin Development - How Terraform Works"
+page_title: "Plugin Development - How Terraform Works With Plugins"
 sidebar_current: "docs-extend-how-terraform-works"
 description: |-
-  Plugin Development is a section for content dedicated to developing Plugins to extend Terraform's core offering.
+  Learn the responsibilities of Terraform core and how Terraform interacts with plugins that expose the implementation of a specific service.
 ---

-# How Terraform Works
+# How Terraform Works With Plugins

 Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
 Terraform is built on a plugin-based architecture, enabling